 How can relief packages help you with your mortgage?

-All lenders have hardship teams ready to help customers in tough times.
-Get in touch with your lender to discuss your options.
+Indeed, all lenders have hardship teams that are ready to help customers in tough times.
+So, don’t hesitate to get in touch with your lender to discuss your options.
 You may be able to change the terms of your loan, or temporarily pause or reduce your repayments.
 This is called a hardship variation.

 To apply for a hardship variation, these are some steps you may have to undertake: